About the author

 Gerri has a been a guest speaker for many Jewish and other organizations in the US and abroad on topics ranging from Jewish-owned art stolen during World War II to genealogy and for audiences that have included high school classes, local and international cultural organizations, synagogues, Jewish community centers and Jewish genealogy societies.
 Among other venues, she has spoken at:

-The Yiddish Book Center, Amherst, MA
+Yiddish Book Center, Amherst, MA

 Jewish Genealogy Society of Toronto